TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 - Node.js v16 or later
 - Docker v0.8.4 or later

+## Build Instructions

+To build the plugin locally from source, open the `taqueria-plugin-flextesa` directory and run the following:
+1. `npm i`
+2. `npm run build -w taqueria-flextesa-manager`
+3. `npm run build-docker -w taqueria-flextesa-manager`

+To build all Taqueria plugins and the Taqueria binary, run the following from the `taqueria` folder:
+1. `npm run build all`
 ## Installation

 The Flextesa plugin is distributed as an NPM package that can be installed and uninstalled on a project from the Taqueria CLI